 Many of your clients will understand this perfectly and not resent you for it.
 Yet, there will always be people who think that you “owe” them and who will contact you to let you know that what you are charging is wrong.
+According to them, your Highly Sensitive coaching rates should be on par with what they want to pay, not what is reasonable for you.

 I’ll be the first to admit that I get accused of being “not very empathic” from time to time when it comes to confronting someone on an issue that needs confronting.